 Another argument would be that by having this other defendant it is going to be way too time-consuming.
 There's too much evidence related to this other defendant, so there's no way I want this defendant with me because we're going to be sitting in court for two to three weeks, whereas if you just tried me alone, it would be a three or four-day trial.

-What Are Some Of The Grounds To Be Able To Sever A Case In LA?
+Grounds To Be Able To Sever A Case

 One ground is basically you argue that by trying these multiple or two defendants together, it's going to prejudice my client.
 My client is not going to get a fair trial.
 We're really talking about a fair child here and if having more than one defendant tried together somehow prejudices a defendant unfairly, then that would be a good argument to try to defend the case and try to defend it separately.